lt2041/R2H2_app/docs/dynamic_controller_user_guide.md

   - `shape(aiIsOn) == (num_units, T)`
   - `shape(arProportionPower) == (num_units, T)`

-Where num_units is the number of electrolyser units in the simulation (default is 10 units) and T is the total seconds in one hour (3600).
+Where num_units is the number of electrolyser units in the simulation (default is 10 units) and T is the total seconds in one hour (3600) PLUS 100 transient seconds.
+These transient seconds are disregarded in the simulation.

 ## Custom Controller Function